nahidhasan007/Compose/README.md

 Here i will try to demonstrate how i build an android app using jetpack compose.

-Jetpack allows us to preview app design just like xml within a composable function withot a paramenter.
+Jetpack allows us to preview app design just like xml within a composable function without a paramenter.

 Colors, themes, typography and matrial3 componets are easy to use here.